eddieantonio/spiffy/README.md

 # Spiffy
-_A terrible jQuery plugin by Eddie Antonio Santos_
+_A terrible jQuery plugin by Eddie Antonio Santos._

 Spiffy turns a boring list of categories into a boring list of _sliding_ categories!
 You know what an accordion is?
 Spiffy is like